Willyb15/Data-Science-Python/week3/day5-intro_to_functions/functions_lecture.md

    ...:             evens.append(element)
 ```

 Awesome!
 Now we can use this function anytime.
-To do so all we have to do is call it by name, making sure to end with parentheses. **Note**: The parentheses are necessary because calling `get_evens` without the parentheses has Python look for a variable, not a function, called `get_evens`.
+To do so, all we have to do is call it by name, making sure to end with parentheses. **Note**: The parentheses are necessary because calling `get_evens` without the parentheses has Python look for a variable called `get_evens`, not a function.

 ```python
 In [2]: get_evens()